GoogleCloudPlatform/podcast/site/content/post/episode-225-cloud-audit-logging-with-philip-otoole-and-oscar-guerrero/index.md

 MARK: Awesome.
 I know there's a lot of stuff going on.
 Obviously, we've seen a lot of people start to create some really great online content.
 So those two shows are on the Google Cloud Platform YouTube channel.
 And of course, Priyanka, you and I have worked with that channel before.
 A lot of our content's there and some other really, really great videos, which I think is why we're always referencing to the cool things that people are creating.

 So if you haven't had a chance, actually, I definitely recommend checking out the YouTube channel.
-We had "Serverless Toolbox."
-We had that tip from Bret McGowen a few weeks ago.
-And I thought that was just awesome.
-And "Serverless Toolbox" is a great show.
 There's so much great content out there.
 I think really the problem is there's just not enough time to sit down and watch all of them.

 PRIYANKA: Yep.
 Yeah, so whatever it is that your interest is in, just pick those playlists, pick those topics, and just watch what excites you and what you're working on.